Best joint bank accounts in the UK for couples and friends 2026

 Cons

-• You really need to trust the person you’re opening the account with.
+• You really need to trust the person you're opening the account with, as you could become responsible for their debt.

-• If the other person has bad credit, your credit score may be impacted too.
+• If the other person has bad credit, this could affect your own ability to get credit in the future.

 A joint bank account is a good idea if you need your funds or savings to co-exist with someone else.
-So long as you find the right bank, trust the other person’s financial commitments, set out some ground rules and are aware of the potential credit score implications, it should be smooth sailing.
+So long as you find the right bank, trust the other person’s financial commitments, set out some ground rules and are aware of the potential impact it could have on your ability to borrow money, it should be smooth sailing.

 Frequently asked questions